-For many students who join the academy, their experience of Design and Technology lessons in primary will have been very limited.
-Design & Technology or DT involves students in designing in a practical context using a range or materials.
-Students will learn how to design products by hand and using computers and then make them using a range of tools and equipment.
+For many pupils who join the academy, their experience of Design and Technology lessons in primary will have been very limited.
+Design & Technology or DT involves pupils in designing in a practical context using a range or materials.
+Pupils will learn how to design products by hand and using computers and then make them using a range of tools and equipment.

 Mrs H. Startup – Head of Department

 Miss T. Chalk – Teacher of Design & Technology

 Key Stage 3 Overview: In KS3 lessons pupils explore designing and making skills.
 They are encouraged to be inventive, creative and produce unique products and enjoy the subject.
 Pupils learn a range of manufacturing techniques for both specialisms and become familiar with tools & equipment.
 They also learn about raw materials.

 Year 7: During Year 7, pupils will follow a curriculum that encompasses both Resistant Materials & Textiles.
 Pupils will experience Design & Technology in a carousel and will visit Design & Technology twice in an academic year.
 In Year 7 pupils will complete the following projects; Light up card, Trinket tray, Pop-up cards, Money box, Wacky racers and Solar System.

 Year 8: During Year 8, pupils will follow a curriculum that encompasses both Resistant Materials & Textiles.
 Pupils will experience Design & Technology in a carousel and will visit Design & Technology twice in an academic year.
 Pupils will build upon the knowledge, skills and experiences from Year 7.
 In Year 8, pupils will complete the following projects; Blingy bag, CAM toy, Photo frame, Mini-me doll, Printing and Logo design.